 A-You can use any type of cooking oil, lard or cooking fat (Pam is the simplest way to do this since it comes in a spray can).
 Simply wipe or spray the entire inside or your new pit or grill coating everything on the inside nothing on the outside including the inside of the fire box.
 Start a small fire with wood, or charcoal and do not exceed 250 degrees on your temp gauge during the seasoning process (225 degrees is better) for 3-6 hours.
 It is very important not to go above 250 degrees during seasoning because even though we use high temp paint, the paint must be heat cured before it reaches its full temperature resistant properties and can blister if it is heated to high before curing properly.
 Do not use a charcoal basket or gas assist during the seasoning process.
 Do not set anything on top of the smoker or fire box while seasoning the smoker (dont preheat logs on top of the fire box until after the paint is cured)

 Q-How should I clean my new grill or smoker?

-A-For all painted surfaces you can mix 1 part cooking oil with 2 parts water in a squirt bottle.
+A-For all painted surfaces you can mix 1 part cooking oil with 2 parts water in a squirt bottle or you can also use a spray cooking oil like Pam.
 Lightly coat the outside with this mixture and wipe clean.
 If you see any rust forming a little extra in that area will help stop it.
 On the fire box before starting your fire the same oil water mixture should be reapplied to the outside of the fire box but not wiped off.
 Once the steel here gets hot it will penetrate the steel and from a patina similar to cast iron cook wear drastically reducing paint failure and rust on these surfaces (typically the first place to rust on the smoker because of the high temp sifts and expansion and contraction of the steel).
 Do not apply cleaning solution until after you have seasoned and cured your pit.